 In several ways, having duplicate accounts can have a significant effect on how a business runs:

-- Sales Team Inefficiencies: Managing customer relationships may be challenging if sales teams look through different records for the same account.
-This could cause you to miss out on chances and be less productive.
+- Sales Team Inefficiencies: It might be challenging to keep track of customers if different sales teams look at different records for the same account.
+Chances could be lost, and you might not get as much done.

-Companies can ensure their Salesforce data is clean and correct by learning about the situations that lead to duplicate accounts and how they affect business processes.
+Businesses can make sure their Salesforce data is correct and clean by learning about what causes multiple accounts and how they affect how the business works.

 Preparing for the Merge